 Don’t worry about time, distance, or pace.

 Just head out the door to run.
 No Garmin, no GPS, no Runkeeper app, no Apple watch.

 Only pay attention to your body and how you feel as you run.

 This is what I’ve been doing this summer– although my one tech concession is I’m still listening to podcasts on the run.
-I don’t have any running tech, but I just can’t seem to give up my podcasts.
+Those I just can’t seem to give up.